ericwoodliff/web-sprint-challenge-javascript-fundamentals/README.md

 Principal 1: Window/Global Object Binding: The value of 'this' will be set to the global object.
 Principal 2: Implicit Binding: The object to the left of a dot calling a function is 'this'.
 Principal 3: New Binding: The 'this' keyword will be binded to the newly created object and returned by the constructor function.
 Principal 4: Explicit Binding: When we use the call or apply method, 'this' gets explicit binding.
-We can call a function with an object even when the function is outside of the scope of the object.
+Meaning that we can call a function with an object even when the function is outside of the scope of the object.

 5. Why do we need super() in an extended class?